j96w/allegro_zmq/README.md

 1. Start the grasping program: "grasp": `build/bin/grasp` on the NUC.
 You should see the configuration of your hand print out.

 ## Controlling via ZMQ
-`ws_control.py` is an example code running on workstation with python.
-Make sure you replace the `localhost` with the correct IP address of the NUC in this code.
+`ws_control.py` is an example code that runs on a workstation using Python.
+Make sure to replace `localhost` with the correct IP address of the NUC in this code.